mtmanning93/Reach_reports/README_testing.md

 #### Coverage

-Throughout testing I was using `coverage` to test how much of my code was being tested and which statements still needed to be tested.
-Its an icredibly helpful tool, providing reports in the CLI and even a Html docment, visible from the browser.
+Throughout testing, I was using `coverage` to test how much of my code was being tested and which statements still needed to be tested.
+It's an incredibly helpful tool, providing reports in the CLI and even an Html document, visible from the browser.
 To avoid even further confusion I seperated my tests into different files, seperating `test_views` from `test_forms` meant I could also focus running tests on just one document or TestCase easier.

-After using `coverage` I was able to make **100%** of code covered.
+After using `coverage` I was able to make **100%** of the code covered.

 To run `coverage` in command line type: